ckiteou/makersbnb/README.md

 As a space owner
 To avoid undesirable guests
 Before a booking is confirmed, I want to approve each request

-As a space owner
-So I can only host when the space is available
-I would like to only be able to offer a range of dates when the space is available

-As a guest
-So that I can use Makersbnb
-I would like to sign up for Makersbnb

-As a guest
-So that I can hire a space
-I want to be able to make a request to hire a space for one night

 As a guest
 So that I can book a space